Ironclad-Project/Gloire/README.md

 filesystem.

 > [!IMPORTANT]
-> For the live images, the minimum amount of memory is dependent on the size
-> of the image.
-A good formula is `size of the image + 1G`.
->
 > For disk images, the minimum amount of memory is 500M for the graphical
 > targets and 200M for the terminal-only ones.
 >
-> Additionally, for x86_64 platforms, Ironclad requires a system with a working
-> HPET, among others.
-> For more information on the current hardware requirements of the
+> For information on the current hardware requirements of the
 > kernel, please visit [Ironclad's hardware support section](https://ironclad-os.org/supportedhardware.html).

 ### On virtual machines